Bars and Nightclubs

 As I said, if you're looking for an elegant or chic night out Baroq House will offer just that, although occasionally with a side of pretentious, depending on the crowd.
 It has good music, a fun atmosphere and is yet to disappoint.
 I would recommend everyone try it at least once.

-A 2nd Review Of Baroq House
+A Third Review Of Baroq House

 Review By Dianne Climent